Helen Zille elected as DA federal council chair

 Zille emphasised at a media briefing on Sunday following her election that she would stay in her lane.

 “I will not be the leader.
-I will play a background role and stay in my lane,” Zille said, adding that she would ensure that to the very best of her abilities, the structures and systems work.
-The firebrand leader said she respected and supported “the leader and the leadership” and would do her best to ensure that the DA was taken to the next peak.
+I will play a background role and stay in my lane,” Zille said, adding that she would ensure that to the best of her abilities, the party’s structures and systems worked.
+The firebrand leader said she respected and supported “the leader and the leadership” and would do her best to ensure that the DA was taken to the “next peak”.

-The meeting also decided that it would go to a federal congress next year, a year before the 2021 local government elections.
-Before the DA heads to the early congress, which was a recommendation by the review panel, the party would hold its first ever policy conference.
-The DA did not provide specifics as to when exactly it would take place.
+The meeting also decided that it would hold a federal congress in 2020, a year before the 2021 local government elections.
+But before the early congress, which was a recommendation by the review panel, the party would hold its first-ever policy conference.
+The DA did not provide a date.